Logo

 Loyalty Is Not Certain

-Some recipients sell immediately and never return, which can stall early traction even after a widely publicized campaign.
+Some recipients sell quickly and do not return, which can slow traction even after a widely publicized campaign.

 Potential Price Pressure